10 Ways Zinc Benefits Your Health

 A wide array of foods contain zinc, with oysters providing far and away more zinc per serving than any other food.
 Red meat and poultry, however, provide the majority of zinc in the US diet.
 Other good food sources include beans, nuts, shellfish like crab and lobster, whole grains, and dairy products.

-Phytates, which are present in whole-grains, legumes, and other plant foods, bind zinc and inhibit its absorption.
+Phytates, which are present in whole-grains, legumes, and other plant foods, bind zinc and limit its absorption.
 So, the bioavailability of zinc from plant-based foods is lower than that from animal sources.
-This means that vegetarians and vegans may require up to 50% more zinc in their diet due to their lower absorption of the mineral.
+This means that vegetarians and vegans may require up to 50% more zinc in their diet due to potentially less absorption of the mineral.

 Zinc Supplements

-Many zinc supplements are harsh on the digestive tract and cause stomach irritation, nausea, and vomiting.
-Zinc Complex™, on the other hand, is made using a fermentation process which converts zinc into a food-form matrix, which is gentle on the stomach and easy to absorb.
+Many zinc supplements contain synthetic ingredients that can be harsh on the stomach and digestive tract, sometimes leading to adverse intestinal symptoms.
+The zinc in our Zinc Complex™, on the other hand, is made using a fermentation process which transforms zinc in a food-form matrix, so it’s more gentle on the stomach and easy to absorb.
 This fermented zinc is then synergized with an organic food complex of shiitake mushrooms, camu camu berries, collard greens, spinach, parsley, and cruciferous sprouts.
 Plus, Zinc Complex is made without any artificial fillers, additives or chemical solvents whatsoever.

-With Zinc Complex, you can enjoy the vast health benefits that zinc has to offer, without the risk of an upset stomach, in a form that is made with organic ingredients, vegan, non-GMO, dairy-free, gluten free, and that is good for you and the planet.
+With Zinc Complex, you can enjoy the vast health benefits that zinc has to offer from the gentle nourishment of nature, made with organic ingredients, vegan, non-GMO, dairy-free, and gluten free, so it’s good for you and the planet.